Cabbage stem weevil

 Biology

-The adult beetles overwinter fully developed partly still in the pupal cradles of the previous year, but also in protected places, such as the ground litter of bushes, forest edges or hedges.
-As soon as air temperatures exceed 12 °C, the females begin to fly to rapeseed fields.
-This is usually the case from March onwards.
+The adult beetles overwinter fully developed partly in the pupal cradles of the previous year, but also in sheltered places such as the ground litter of bushes, forest edges or hedges.
+As soon as the air temperature exceeds 12 °C, the females begin to fly to rapeseed fields.
+This is usually the case from March onwards, although in very warm years (e.g. 2024) this is also possible as early as February.

-After about ten days of ripening feeding, the female gnaws holes in the canola stalk to lay her eggs, secreting a chemical substance that stimulates the plant tissue to form tissue growths.
-The female then lays one egg in each of these cavities and the tissue heals.
-The transparent eggs are completely hidden in the leaf tissue.
+After about ten days of maturing feeding, the female gnaws holes in the rapeseed stalk to lay her eggs and secretes a chemical substance that stimulates the plant tissue to form tissue growths.
+The female then lays one egg in each of these cavities and the tissue heals again.
+The transparent eggs are completely concealed in the leaf tissue.
 Each female lays an average of 150 eggs.
-About six days after egg laying, the larvae hatch and begin feeding inside the stems.
-In the process, they create feeding tunnels in which they slowly work their way toward the soil.
+About six days after laying the eggs, the larvae hatch and begin to feed inside the stems.
+They create feeding tunnels in which they slowly work their way towards the ground.

-To pupate, the larvae leave their host plant and transform into a pupa in a small, self-dug burrow.
-However, adult beetles do not leave this pupal cradle until the following spring in some cases.
+To pupate, the larvae leave their host plant and turn into pupae in a small burrow they have dug themselves.
+However, some adult beetles do not leave this pupal cradle until the following spring.

 Host plants